 KIVUNIM America recognizes the importance of learning while traveling.
 Yes, we’ll spend time relaxing ocean-side, but we’ll also challenge students to interact with their surroundings, to ask insightful questions, to absorb.
 The KIVUNIM model pays careful attention to the the kind of museums, cultural events, and local experts that make it onto the itinerary.
 High on our priority list are activities that inspire deep thought, motivate critical conversations, and present a new perspective.
 Participants can look forward to beautiful vistas and sunny beaches, as well as tuning in intently to learn lessons only learned on the road.

 Language does not take a backseat in an experiential learning environment, but rather permeates and enriches any and every moment of the journey.
-Over 300,000 Jews speak Spanish in Latin America; more than 100,000 speak Portuguese in Brazil.
-Participants will be able to converse with their Mexican and Brazilian peers in English — and perhaps bond over a mutual background in Hebrew.
+Over 300,000 Jews speak Spanish across Latin America.
+Participants will be able to converse with their Costa Rican and Mexican peers in English — and perhaps bond over a mutual background in Hebrew.
 However, nothing is quite so immersive as interacting within the local languages.
-All KIVUNIM Americas students, regardless of their comfort level in Spanish or Portuguese, will have the opportunity to taste the flavors and feel the rhythm of both in natural, authentic settings — something not afforded to them in most U.S. classrooms.
+All KIVUNIM Americas students, regardless of their comfort level in Spanish, will have the opportunity to taste the flavors and feel its rhythm in natural, authentic settings — something not afforded to them in most U.S. classrooms.
 They’ll be encouraged to give their knowledge a test drive in the field.
 They’ll be positioned to learn words and try out new phrases.
 They’ll return home to the United States emboldened and excited to improve their language skills.

 How did This Adventure Begin?